In the Val d'Orcia, inside the little hilltown San Giovanni d'Asso, 40 km south-east of Siena.

 Baby bed and high chair: free of charge.

-Security deposit, electricity, air conditioning, heating, wood for fireplace to be paid in euros on the premises:
+Security deposit, electricity, air conditioning, heating to be paid in euros on the premises:

 - Security deposit: EUR 250.